"Deceptively laid back...inventive...unconventional."

 Alexander Elliott Miller is a composer and guitarist whose music has been described as "deceptively laid back in an LA way...inventive....unconventional" (LA Times), and "wild...unearthly...lyrical...a voice worth listening to" (San Francisco Classical Voice).

 Miller’s inspiration for creating music comes from his collaborators, his environment, his love of new sounds, guitar playing and storytelling.
-He has collaborated with Grammy nominated musicians including pianists Vicki Ray, Aron Kallay and soprano Tony Arnold, as well as many contemporary classical ensembles and organizations such as HOCKET, Juventas New Music Ensemble, Earplay New Chamber Music, the Boston New Music Initiative, the Los Angeles Percussion Quartet and the Panic Duo, among others.
+His compositions have been performed at Carnegie Hall and London's Mile End Art Pavilion; he has collaborated with Grammy nominated musicians including pianists Vicki Ray, Aron Kallay and soprano Tony Arnold, as well as many contemporary classical ensembles and organizations such as HOCKET, Juventas New Music Ensemble, Earplay New Chamber Music, the Boston New Music Initiative, the Los Angeles Percussion Quartet and the Panic Duo, among others.
 His compositions have been presented on the programs of many California based venues and series including San Francisco’s Center for New Music, Los Angeles’ Piano Spheres, Tuesdays at Monk Space, Hear Now Festival, Synchromy, People Inside Electronics, Carlsbad Music Festival, Microfest and the LA Conservancy.
 He has received honors from the MacDowell Colony, Earplay New Music, the ACF and CAPMT.
-In 2017, pianist Vincent Craig performed one of his compositions at Carnegie Hall.

 His album TO….OBLIVION: Historic Landmarks Around Los Angeles was released in the fall of 2018; the work is a collection of pieces inspired by six lost landmarks in LA, each of some social significance, scored for solo electric guitar, sound effects and video.